 What is AI grading?

-AI grading is the use of artificial intelligence to automatically evaluate and score open-ended questions such as short text answers, essays, audio and video responses, or coding tasks.
-Instead of a human grader, AI systems apply machine learning models and natural language processing (NLP) to analyze a candidate’s answers and provide results.
+AI grading is the use of artificial intelligence to automatically evaluate and score open-ended questions, such as long-form answers, essays, spoken or video responses, or coding tasks.
+Instead of a human grader, AI systems apply large language models to analyze a candidate’s answers and provide results.

 How does AI grading work?